niko-38500/boilerplate-symfony-hexagonal-architecture-CQRS-JWT/README.md

   - [ ] Avoid to run twice a pipeline when a pr is merged.
   - [x] Generate code coverage.
   - [x] Increase the amount of tests
-- [ ] Implement the openApi specs and generate an openApi page with swagger-php
+- [x] Implement the openApi specs and generate an openApi page with swagger ui
 - [ ] Implement a CD
 - [ ] Integration of blackfire for the monitoring of the app performance
 - [ ] Integration of a tool like sentry to monitor errors